-Community Engagement & Reliance: South Atlantic Recreational Blueline Tilefish Fishery
+Community Engagement & Reliance: Recreational Blueline & Golden Tilefish Sectors

-The full range of data indicative of involvement in the South Atlantic blueline tilefish recreational sector is not readily available at the level of the community.
-For this reason, it is not possible with available information to identify communities that are specifically engaged in and/or reliant on recreational fishing for this deep-water species in particular.
+The full range of data indicative of involvement in the South Atlantic blueline and golden tilefish recreational fishery sectors is not readily available at the level of the community.
+For this reason, it is not possible with available information to identify communities that are specifically engaged in and/or reliant on recreational fishing for these deep-water species in particular.
 Given that information regarding community-specific interaction with any given species is limited, NOAA Fisheries social scientists developed indices of utility for identifying communities where recreational fishing is an important component of the local economy in general (see Jacob et al. 2013; Jepson and Colburn 2013; Hospital and Leong 2021).

-Based on the available indices, the communities depicted in Figure 3.4.4 are those in the South Atlantic region where residents are most clearly involved in the recreational fishing industry in general.
+Based on the available indices, the communities depicted in Figure 3.4.5 are those in the South Atlantic region where residents are most clearly involved in the recreational fishing industry in general.
 Further specificity is enabled in that the communities represented in the figure are those with the greatest number of for-hire snapper grouper permits in the South Atlantic fishery management region.
 The measure of engagement depicted here derives from the number of for-hire permitted vessels and recreational fishing infrastructure actively used by residents or persons otherwise connected to a given community.
 The measure of reliance derives from the same variables divided by the total local population figure.

-In this case, very high levels of recreational engagement are noted of Jacksonville, Islamadora, and Key West in Florida, and Hatteras in North Carolina.
+In this case, very high levels of engagement in marine recreational fisheries are noted of Jacksonville, Islamadora, and Key West in Florida, and Hatteras in North Carolina.
 Of note, Hatteras is the only community that exceeds the .5 standard deviation threshold for reliance on the recreational fishing industry, indicating the particular importance of for-hire and private recreational fishing and related services and opportunities in this remote Outer Banks community.
-Other geographically remote communities approach the same threshold, including Islamorada in the Florida Keys, and Manteo in northeastern North Carolina.
+Other geographically remote communities approach the same threshold, including Islamadora in the Florida Keys, and Manteo in northeastern North Carolina.

-Figure 3.4.4.
+Figure 3.4.5.
 Measures of community involvement in the South Atlantic recreational fishing industry during 2020.
 Source: SERO, Community Social Vulnerability Indicators Database.